Advertising insights: Thursday Night Football on Prime Video

 June 10, 2021 | By: Maggie Zhang, Head of Measurement Success

-Behind the Streams: In this blog series, we’ll help you to gain insights and learn about the latest trends that are shaping OTT (over-the-top) video advertising.
+Behind the Streams: In this blog series, we’ll help you to gain insights and learn about the latest trends that are shaping streaming TV advertising, also known as OTT (over-the-top) video advertising.

 Earlier this year, Amazon and the National Football League (NFL) made history by announcing an 11-year agreement to exclusively broadcast 15 Thursday Night Football games and one pre-season game per year on Prime Video in the US.
 This is the NFL’s first exclusive national broadcast package with a digital streaming service, giving tens of millions of new and existing Prime members exclusive access to must-watch live football.
 In addition to providing great customer experiences, this agreement also presents brands with opportunities to achieve better advertising results by connecting with a growing and loyal audience.